BaneTrifa/ML-Nutriento/README.md

-# ML-Nutriento
+# ML-Nutriento (in develompment phse)

+## Description
-An application that, based on images, prints the number of calories of the meal that is in the image
+An application that, based on images, shows the number of calories of the meal that is in the image.

+## Implementation